hellohaptik/chatbot_ner/README.md

 4. [API calls](docs/api_call.md): *A brief document on the api calls for different detection logics along with its necessary output*

+5. [Install it using Docker image:](docs/docker.md) *Trouble in installing the Chatbot NER? install it using our Docker image*

    ​